dengzii/WiFiADB/README.md

 **1. By release plugin file**

-Downloading latest plugin release file to your disk from [here](https://github.com/MrDenua/WiFiADB/releases), the plugin's suffix is '.zip'.
+Downloading latest plugin release file to your disk from [here](https://github.com/MrDenua/WiFiADB/releases).

 In your IntelliJ IDE, Nav > File > Settings > Plugins > click the gear icon > Install plugin from disk.